 Transformation approach and strategies

-Generally, organizational transformation can have three approaches.
+Generally, organizational transformation can take three approaches.
 It can be data-driven, where the initiative’s sponsor presents a case for transformation based on data-backed reasoning.
-The sponsor may use an internal expert or an external consultant to analyze the company’s current IT system with the purpose of making it more efficient.
+The sponsor may use an internal expert or an external consultant to analyze the company’s current IT systems and technologies with the purpose of making it more efficient.

 The case for transformation is supported by (a) an analysis indicating the feasibility of the transformation, (b) a demonstration showing that the transformation has been successful in similar situations, and (c) a description of the outcomes of the transformation.
 The rationale behind the transformation and results from it will build consensus among people and encourage their commitment early on.